 Leon Castilla Y Leon, Spain Travel Guide

 Buses typically operate from early morning (around 6:00 AM) until late evening (around 11:00 PM or midnight).
 Service frequency varies by line and time of day.
-During peak hours, buses may run every 10-15 minutes on main lines, reducing to every 20-30 minutes during off-peak times, and less frequently on weekends and holidays.
+During peak hours, buses may run every 10-15 minutes on main lines, reducing to all 20-30 minutes during off-peak times, and less frequently on weekends and holidays.
 Modern ALSA buses are increasingly equipped with ramps and designated spaces for wheelchairs, making them accessible for travelers with mobility needs.

 €30 - €70+ daily.
 Flexibility for day trips.
-Parking can be difficult.
+Parking may be challenging.

 €15 - €30 daily.
 Eco-friendly.
 Limited range.
 Weather dependent.

 Variable.
 Less common.
-Specialized shops may offer.
+Independent boutiques may offer.

 Walking is the best way to explore León's historic heart.
 The city center is largely pedestrianized.